Tropical Amplitudes: String theory amplitudes, tropical amplitudes and the tropical limit

-For simplicity let us exclude the punctures of that discussion.
-The analytic and non-analytic cells have been defined in section \ref{sec:tropicalizing} by the requirement that the first should correspond to the more superficial stratum of $\Mgbar_ g $ and the second should correspond to the deepest strata of $\Mgbar_g$.
+\paragraph{Analytic and non-analytic terms.} For simplicity, let us exclude the punctures of the discussion.
+The analytic and maximally non-analytic domains have been defined in section \ref{sec:tropicalizing} by the requirement that the first should correspond to the more superficial stratum of $\Mgbar_ g $ and the second should correspond to the deepest strata of $\Mgbar_g$.

-Thus, the analytic cell is defined by removing all neighborhoods around the singularities of $\cM_g$; it is a compact space.
-Inside that cell, the string integrand has no singularity and the limit may be safely taken inside the integrand, where the factor $\ap$ present in the definition of $\cQ_{g,n}$ simply sends $\exp(\cQ_{g,n})$ to $1$.
-This reasoning justifies why in an important part of the literature, ``taking the low energy limit'' is often translated as getting rid of the Koba-Nielsen factor.
+In other words, the analytic domain is defined by removing all neighborhood around the singularities of $\cM_g$.
+Therefore it is a compact space.
+Inside that domain, the string integrand has no singularity and the limit may be safely taken directly; the factor $\ap$ present in the definition of ${\mathcal Q}_{g,n}$ simply sends $\exp({\mathcal Q}_{g,n})$ to $1$.
+Moreover, the dual graph of the analytic domain is a single vertex of weight $g$.
+Physically, such graphs are counter-terms to primary UV divergences, so this is consistent with the fact these correspond to the string integral over the analytic domain, as illustrated later in the one-loop example of section \ref{sec:one-loop}.

-This also suggests that to compute the primary divergence of an amplitude, it is sufficient to compute the string integral over the analytic cell, as illustrated in the one-loop example of section \ref{sec:one-loop}.
-Understanding the role of the precise form of the boundary of this cell is a non trivial question, that needs to be solved for having a computationnal answer to this issue.

-As concerns the non analytic cells, they provide the contribution of the pure tropical graphs, made of trivalent vertices only.
-Summed over, those give the unrenormalized field theory amplitude, with all of its sub-divergences.
-We shall give in section \ref{sec:two-loop} a computation of a tropical integrand in genus two in this non-analytic cell.
+The maximally non-analytic domains provide the contributions of the pure tropical graphs, the worldline graphs made of trivalent vertices only (graphs with no counter-terms).
+Summed over, they give the unrenormalized field theory amplitude, with all of its divergences.
+We present in sec.~\ref{sec:two-loop} a computation of a tropical integrand at genus two in such a domain.